 The first day consists of an all-day advocacy training session.
 Participants learn how to address issues with their members of Congress and hear presentations from Americans for the Arts and other national arts organizations staff.
 The Nancy Hanks Lecture on Arts & Public Policy follows the training and serves as a moment of inspiration.
 The next day, participants put their learning to the test and attend meetings with their legislators.

 Americans for the Arts Local Arts Advancement Executive Leadership Forum is a high-level leadership program designed for CEOs, executive directors, and senior staff of local arts agencies.
-The Forum takes place in Sundance, UT and is an opportunity for retreat, reflection, and long-term planning specifically designed for the executive leaders of organizations advancing the cause of the arts at a local level - in particular local arts agencies, arts commissions, arts councils, and multi-arts service organizations.
+We offer two Forums annual.
+One takes place in Sundance, UT and the other is an immersive site-specific Forum.
+Both are opportunities for retreat, reflection, and long-term planning specifically designed for the executive leaders of organizations advancing the cause of the arts at a local level - in particular local arts agencies, arts commissions, arts councils, and multi-arts service organizations.